Board of Visitors

 By statute the Board must meet at Blacksburg, Virginia, once a year (§23.1-2602).
 It traditionally holds four meetings a year.
 The last meeting of the academic year will be designated the annual organizational meeting; this is the meeting at which officers of the Board will be elected.
 Meetings of the Board are called by the Rector of the Board; however, a special meeting may be called by the Governor, the Rector or any three members of the Board.
 Regardless of how called, all members must be notified of meetings (§23.1-2602).
 Moreover, by statute, the Board must notify and invite the Attorney General's appointee or representative to all meetings of the board and its committees (§23.1-1303).

-A majority of the voting membership of the Board and also of each of its committees constitutes a quorum (§23.1-2602).
+A majority of the voting membership of the Board and also of each of its committees constitutes a quorum (§23.1-2602), subject to the conditions in Article I, Section 3b.
 If the Rector is present at a committee meeting, he/she will be counted as a member of the committee for the purpose of determining whether a quorum is present.
 The Board or any of its committees may meet without a quorum present, but may not vote on any items.

 The Board shall be transparent in all of its actions to the extent required by the law.
 All meetings of the Board, formal or informal, are subject to the requirements of the state's Freedom of Information (FOI) statutes and are open to the public.
 Discussions and actions on any topic other than those specifically exempted by law must be held in open session.
 Public notice is required of meetings.
 Any official action taken in closed session must be approved in open session before it can have any force or effect.
 Open meetings must have minutes taken; copies of these minutes are posted to the Board’s website and available to the public (§23.1-1303).
 By statute, the Board must abide by standards developed by the State Council of Higher Education for Virginia (SCHEV) for providing the public with real-time electronic access to witness open meetings of the governing boards.
 Currently, SCHEV standards require video or audio livestreaming of regularly-scheduled meetings of the full governing board, with exceptions for a meeting, tour, or gathering that takes place outside of the usual location of the board meeting provided that the reason for the exception is noted in the public notice of the meeting and in the meeting minutes.
 Livestreaming of the Board’s committees or subcommittees is not required.